-- Proposed 50% reduction in funding for the Columbia Basin Bulletin for 2019 and proposed to be eliminated for 2020.
+- 50% reduction in funding for the Columbia Basin Bulletin for 2019 and proposed to be eliminated for 2020.
 The 2018 Budget for the Bulletin is \$148,412 the amount recommended by the Council.
 Bonneville recommends the Bulletin be published monthly instead of weekly for 2019.
 Potential policy issue: The Bulletin is an electronic newsletter distributed to over 10,000 people, "serving since 1998 those interested in (U.S. Northwest) Columbia River Basin salmon and steelhead recovery and other regional natural resource/energy issues."
 This project was most recently reviewed and recommended by the Council in 2013.
 Funding reductions have the potential to weaken implementation of the 2014 Fish and Wildlife Programs' Adaptive Management Strategy and the Public Engagement Strategy described on page 99 of the 2014 Fish and Wildlife Program.1 - Proposed program-wide 50% reduction in funding in FY2019 and elimination in FY2020 for Bonneville funded conferences.
-Potential policy issues: Funding reductions have the potential to weaken implementation of the 2014 Fish and Wildlife Programs' Adaptive Management Strategy and the Public Engagement
+Potential policy issues: Funding reductions have the potential to weaken implementation of the 2014 Fish and Wildlife Programs' Adaptive Management Strategy and the Public Engagement Strategy.
+The Council's comprehensive review of research, monitoring and evaluation in 2012 identified as a significant issue, the need to support obtaining, organizing, synthesizing, evaluating and reporting on implementation and biological results for the Program.
+Under the Northwest Power Act, transparent, public involvement is the third component of the Council's mandate, alongside power planning and mitigation for fish and wildlife impacted by the hydrosystem.
+The Council's comprehensive review of research, monitoring and evaluation in 2012 identified as a significant issue, the need to support obtaining, organizing, synthesizing, evaluating and reporting on implementation and biological results for the Program.
+Also, the proposed reduction may take time to apply equitably throughout the Columbia basin because some conferences may not be identified as a line item in entity budgets2.

-1 A more complete description of the issue of budget reduction effects involving public involvement, information management and collaboration as well as possible options is under development by staff.
+1 A more complete description of the issue of budget reduction effects involving public involvement, information management and collaboration as well as policy options is under development by staff.